eslint/eslint/docs/src/extend/plugins.md

 ### Peer Dependency

-To make clear that the plugin requires ESLint to work correctly, you must declare ESLint as a `peerDependency` in your plugin's `package.json`.
+To make clear that the plugin requires ESLint to work correctly, you must declare ESLint as a peer dependency by mentioning it in the `peerDependencies` field of your plugin's `package.json`.

 Plugin support was introduced in ESLint version `0.8.0`.
-Ensure the `peerDependency` points to ESLint `0.8.0` or later.
+Ensure the `peerDependencies` points to ESLint `0.8.0` or later.

 ```json
 {